 When we loose our ego, we realize that whole of the Natural world is god.
 Only god can create life.
 God is all diverse life woven together.

 Putting Earth First Is The Key

 Enlightenment is the waking up from the mind-disease: civilization.
 The world appears to one as a charade or cartoon.
 Human’s are taken over by bad programs to destroy Earth.
 The only truth is that humans must either step back into our evolved sole in harmony or evolution will take Homo sapiens out; it’s our choice.
 But, as we fiddle running bad software, Rome burns: Earth dies.
-Enlightenment engages the intellect to realized that one-child families are the only solution to our deepest problems, and to allow nature to heal herself.
+Enlightenment engages the intellect to realize that one-child families are the only solution to our deepest problems, and to allow nature to heal herself.
+The only way there is through gender anarchy reversing the power roles.
 Enlightenment sees there are no alternatives.
 Any other illusion wastes precious time as species diversity crashes.
 Any species left in small numbers and fragmented habitat will soon go extinct like trillium in an uncut old-growth forest fragment surrounded by clear-cuts.
 Not enough of the ecosystem is left.
 The trillium will not die, but it will not reproduce and goes extinct.